Fighting to Make New Yorkers with Intellectual and Developmental Disabilities a Priority

 WORKFORCE SUSTAINABILITY

-Permanent investment in Direct Support Professionals’ (DSP) salaries is essential to recruit and retain staff for the future viability of the field.
+The creation of a wage commission is needed to examine the roles and responsibilities of human service workers and establish fair, sustainable compensation standards commensurate with their work.
 As highly skilled professionals dedicated to the essential care of individuals with I/DD, DSPs take on numerous critical responsibilities to uplift the safety, productivity, and well-being of the entire I/DD community.

 DSPs are responsible for providing important practical & administrative support such as first aid & CPR, administering medication, meal preparation or transport facilitation, as well as, attending to the comprehensive social, emotional, & psychological needs of those they care for.
 Whether it’s teaching personal care skills and money management or directing crisis de-escalation, DSPs are required to be well trained, skilled, and constantly prepared for all the essential life-support services their profession demands.